Kintyre/ksconf/docs/source/dyn/cli.rst

       --dry-run, -D         Enable dry-run mode.
 Instead of writing to TARGET, preview changes as a 'diff'.
 If TARGET doesn't exist, then show the merged file.
+      --follow-symlink, -l  Follow symbolic links pointing to directories.
+                            Symlinks to files are followed.
       --banner BANNER, -b BANNER
                             A banner or warning comment added to the top of the TARGET file.
 Used to discourage Splunk admins from